brandonjackson/mazer-jackson/README.md

 - A new system for organizing analysis code is necessary, because at the moment it is very difficult to figure out whether code is in `RasterUtil`, `SuperUtil`, or `PFUtil`.
 For example, perhaps `SuperUtil.autocorrelogram()` should be moved to a class dedicated to correlograms?
+Should they be base classes that the Core classes extend?
+For example right now I have defined a custom explainableVariance() method in AnglePlay but it should intelligently override the RasterUtil version somehow.
 - `AnglePlayUtil` and `GratRevUtil` should be made static methods of their respective Core classes
-- `gabor_filter.m` and `gabor_filter_translate.m` should be moved to a class definition
+- `gabor_filter.m` and `gabor_filter_translate.m` should be moved to a class definition (and moved out of the GridCurv class, where they are static methods)
 - `SuperUtil.bootstrappedAutocorrelogram()` should be merged into
 `SuperUtil.autocorrelogram()`, and perhaps moved to a new class
 - Poisson analysis code should be moved out of `SuperUtil` and into its own